 The global transfer pricing service line of WTS is represented by WTS Global member firms in all key countries including tax specialists, economists and former revenue authority professionals with extensive transfer pricing experience.
 The service offering comprises the whole range of TP services including TP conceptual design, global documentation concepts, IP structuring and reorganizations, benchmarking services, tax audit defence, litigation and arbitration proceedings as well as APAs.
 WTS represents a practice-oriented approach committed to develop innovative and pragmatic solutions for clients from various different industries.

-Our team in Serbia provides TP services in Serbia, Montenegro and Bosnia & Herzegovina.
+Our team provides services of transfer pricing in Serbia, Montenegro and Bosnia & Herzegovina.

 Preparation of transfer pricing study